-EOG proposes to undertake the PDSA (referred herein as the 'activity') in advance of drilling an exploration well (Beehive) in permit area WA-488-P. The purpose of the activity is to assess and characterise the seabed for risk mitigation and geohazard identification and to evaluate the sub-seabed conditions to support a jack-up Mobile Offshore Drilling Unit (MODU) that will be used to drill the Beehive exploration well, as well as future wells.
+EOG proposes to undertake the PDSA (in advance of drilling an exploration well (Beehive-1) in permit area WA-488-P. The purpose of the activity is to assess and characterise the seabed for risk mitigation and geohazard identification and to evaluate the sub-seabed conditions to support a jack-up Mobile Offshore Drilling Unit (MODU) that will be used to drill the Beehive exploration well, as well as future wells.